Celebrate Sant Jordi in Barcelona (Saint George’s Day)

 Legend has it that a ferocious dragon terrorized the small town of Montblanc.
 It began to devour the animals, until there were no more left.
 Then, to keep the town safe, it was decided that a local resident would be offered every day to be eaten.
 After a few days, it was the princess’ turn, but when she was about to be devoured by the beast, the knight Sant Jordi appeared and killed the dragon by thrusting his lance into its chest.
 From the spilled blood of the animal was born a rose bush full of red roses.
 The knight took one and gave it to the princess.

-Although the reality is that April 23rd commemorates the death of George of Cappadocia, the legend born from his character is the one that has brought all the symbolism to this date and has turned its celebration into a tradition.
-The act of giving a red rose as a gift dates back to the Middle Ages, however, the element of the book was not added until later.
-Coinciding with the date of the death of Shakespeare and Cervantes in 1930, it was decided to establish April 23 as the book day in Spain, thanks to the proposal of the writer Vicent Clavel in 1926.
+The tradition of giving a red rose as a gift dates back to the Middle Ages, however, the element of the book was not added until later.
+Coinciding with the date of the death of Shakespeare and Cervantes in 1930, it was decided to establish April 23rd as Book Day in Spain, thanks to the proposal of the writer Vicent Clavel.
 Years later, UNESCO would establish this same date as World Book and Copyright Day.

-If this is the first time you visit Barcelona on this date, focus on Las Ramblas, Plaza Real, Plaza Cataluña, Portal del Ángel and Paseo de Gracia.
-Although if you have a clear objective (the signing of a writer or a concert, for example), the best thing to do is to check the agenda to organize your route.
+If this is the first time you visit Barcelona on these dates, concentrate on Las Ramblas, Plaza Real, Plaza Cataluña, Portal del Ángel and Paseo de Gracia.
+Although if you have a clear objective (the signing of a writer or a concert, for example), the best thing to do is to check the planned agenda to organize your route.

-It is also highly recommended to visit museums and some of the most emblematic spaces of the city that open their doors on this date, such as the city hall.
-You can also go to see buildings such as Casa Batlló which, although it does not offer an open day, decorates its facade in a spectacular way.
+It is also highly recommended to visit museums and some of the most emblematic spaces of the city that open their doors on this date, such as the Barcelona City Hall.
+You can also go to see buildings such as Casa Batlló, which decorates its facade in a spectacular way.

 MH Apartments